marjanpoimijat/berry-picker-tracker-docs/docs/local_database.md

-# Connecting to a database locally
+# Connecting to a Database Locally

 This application uses a PostgreSQL database.
 Make sure that it is installed with command: